amzn/amazon-pay-sdk-csharp/README.md

 ### Testing in Sandbox Mode

-The sandbox parameter is defaults to false if not specified:
+The sandbox parameter defaults to false if not specified:
 ```csharp
 using PayWithAmazon;
 using PayWithAmazon.CommonRequests;